 Computer User Agreement

-This is a summary of the 'Computer User Agreement' (CUA) which forms part of the rules you have agreed to as a member of Lancaster University.
+This is a summary of the 'Computer User Agreement' (CUA) which you have agreed to as a member of Lancaster University.

 Security of your University Account

 You will keep your University Account secure, to protect your personal information as well as University data.

 - Never share your password with anyone else.
 It is the 'key' which gives access to your University Account and it should be kept secure at all times.